 Kava is a plant grown in the South Pacific islands, including Fiji, Vanuatu, Hawaii, and Tonga.
 It has a long, rich cultural tradition and plays a key role in many religious and community ceremonies, as well as for medicinal purposes.
 Its roots are harvested, dried, and ground to make a powder that is mixed with warm water and made into a tea.

-It is known for its relaxing, calming, and sometimes even euphoric feelings that are similar to alcohol but without the negative side effects.
+It is known for its relaxing, calming, and joyful feelings that are similar to alcohol but without the negative side effects.

 It works by affecting the GABA neurotransmitter system in your brain.
 Neurotransmitters are chemical messengers that send signals from your brain to your body.
 In GABA’s case, those signals are relaxing and calming.